cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 ### Step 1️⃣: Create Organizational Units (OUs)

+> 📌 *Why?* OUs let you logically organize users, computers, and groups, making management and GPO application easier.

 1. Open **Active Directory Users and Computers (ADUC)** on the Domain Controller.
 2. In the left pane, **right-click your domain** (e.g., mydomain.com) → Hover over **New** → Click **Organizational Unit**.
 3. Name the OU appropriately & create it. (create these OU examples: _ADMINS, _USERS, _COMPUTERS).
 4. Within the **_USERS**, create more OUs named: IT, HR, Finance, Sales

-> 📌 *Why?* OUs let you logically organize users, computers, and groups, making management and GPO application easier.

 <br>

 ### Step 2️⃣: Create Security Groups

+> 📌 *Why?* Security groups are used to assign permissions and apply Group Policies to sets of users.

 1. In **ADUC**, navigate to the OU where you want to create the group (e.g., **IT**).
 2. Right-click inside the OU → Click **New** → Select **Group** & name the group (for example, **IT-Admins**).